cloudant/nodejs-cloudant/README.md

 ~~~

-Please check [request] for more information on the defaults.
+Please check [Request][request] for more information on the defaults.
 They support features like cookie jar, proxies, ssl, etc.

 ### Pool size and open sockets